vikchupak/Kubernetes/connect/index.md

 # Connect to a cluster

 ### kubeconfig file

-Use a `kubeconfig` file to establish a secure connection to the API server.
+A `kubeconfig` file contains cluster information and authentication credentials to establish a secure connection to the API server.
 This file is usually located at `~/.kube/config` and contains:

 - Cluster details (e.g., API server URL, CA certificates)
 - User credentials or tokens